 =IF(A1 > 5, "Greater than Five", "Less than Five")

-Hit the enter key on your keyboard and your spreadsheet should look
+Hit the enter key on your keyboard and your spreadsheet should look like ours below:

 (Make sure you have all the commas and double quotes in the correct place, otherwise Excel will give you an error message.
 That right angle bracket ( > ) is known as a Conditional Operator.
 You'll meet some others shortly.)